neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 contract
 is going to be a contract that **actually does** something:

-1. Keeps a `Uint128` value in the storage,
+1. Keeps a `Uint128` value in the storage.
-2. Allows anyone to increase this value by some amount, if the increase amount is less than `100`,
+2. Allows anyone to increase this value by some amount, if the increase amount is less than `100`.
 3. Allows anyone to query the current value from the storage.

 Fun, right?
 Right. **Check out the full source code** of this contract